pekarasa/Anteilsscheine/Readme.md

 ## License

-Anteilsscheine uses the MIT licence, see the LICENSE file.
+ShareCertificate uses the MIT licence, see the LICENSE file.